earthly/website/blog/_posts/2022-11-22-bullshit-software-projects.md

   - Articles
 toc: true
 author: Adam
+excerpt: "Discover the world of "bullshit work" in software development as the author explores pointless projects that offer no value.
+From busy work to zombie projects and executive pet projects, this article delves into the frustrations and challenges faced by software developers in their quest for meaningful work."
 ---
 I was frying a couple of dozen walnut crunch when I first got in trouble at Tim Horton's.